Anubhavprogramer/Grubstake/README.md

 # Grubstake

-**Greubstake** is a comprehensive Scholarship and Loan Management System that allows users to easily access data about available scholarships and loans.
+**Grubstake** is a comprehensive Scholarship and Loan Management System that allows users to easily access data about available scholarships and loans.
 Additionally, banks have the capability to upload loan details through a dedicated portal.
 This project is built with a robust backend using Express, a dynamic frontend with React, and stylish, responsive design powered by Tailwind CSS.

 ## Table of Contents